Baravik/DecisionHelperApp/Functional_Description.md

    - Adding multiple-choice or yes/no questions relevant to the decision
    - Customizing answer options with percentage-based importance weighting
    - Reordering questions and answer options via drag-and-drop
-   - Adding images to questions for better context and visualization
-   - Real-time preview of how questions will appear

 3. **Scoring Configuration**:
    - Setting up scoring ranges for results interpretation
-   - Creating feedback texts for different score brackets

 ### Taking Quizzes